Government Affairs Director

 608-208-1130 • firstname.lastname@example.org

-As the Legislative Director, Jennifer leads the work inside the Capitol to pass and defend pro-conservation policy, no matter the political make-up of the legislature or the Governor’s office.
+As the Government Affairs Director, Jennifer leads the work inside the Capitol to pass and defend pro-conservation policy, no matter the political make-up of the legislature or the Governor’s office.
 Jennifer builds long-term relationships with legislators and staff, tracks all conservation legislation and budget matters, and helps craft winning issue campaigns.
-Jennifer also oversees the Conservation Priority setting process which works with more than 100 conservation-related organizations to advance a shared legislative agenda.
+Jennifer also works with our field team to develop local campaigns that build the case for state-level policy.
+In addition, she works with our members, conservation partners, and government stakeholders to ensure that conservation policy is implemented at the federal, state, and local levels as necessary.
 Jennifer has been with the organization since 2007.

 I’m a conservation voter because I grew up playing outside and enjoying Wisconsin.
 I want to make sure that my family and all future generations of Wisconsin’s kids have that same experience.